getodk/docs/collect-structure.rst

 Structure of ODK Collect Directory in Android File System
 ============================================================

-After installation of ODK collect, odk directory would be created in the internal storage or external storage depending on the settings of your android device.
-The subdirectories are forms, instances, layers, metadata and settings respectively.
+After installation of ODK collect, :file:`odk` directory would be created in the internal storage or external storage depending on the settings of your android device.
+The subdirectories are :file:`forms`, :file:`instances`, :file:`layers`, :file:`metadata` and :file:`settings` respectively.
 The structure of the directory is explained below.

 .. _directory-structure: